Sensory Seeking vs Sensory Sensitive

 • Be frightened by unexpected sounds or bright lights

-• Get anxious about being bumped in line or touched by other kids whilst playing
+• Get anxious about being bumped into touched by others whilst playing

 • Hear background noses other people are unable to detect

-• Dislike to wear scratchy, tight or uncomfortable clothing
+• Dislike wearing scratchy, tight or uncomfortable clothing

 • Be hesitant of swings and other playground equipment